Katya Reyna – Community Projects Manager

 Steve was raised in Detroit, Michigan.
 He is a veteran, writer, producer, and entertainer.
 For over 10 years, he was a small business owner and has been an actor for almost as long.
 Since moving to Portland in 2016 he built a presence in the Portland comedy community as an improviser and host, while also contributing time to nonprofit organizations such as the Community Cycling Center.
 Steve recently founded a nonprofit called Art for Art, which uses proceeds from the sale of artwork to support the creation of more art.
 When he is not on stage or in front of a camera, Steve can be found watching a good improv show or roaming around a local park enjoying the beautiful Oregon rain.
 Steve is expected to rip up pavement, meet a bunch of great people, and learn about native plants.
 Contact Steve

 Ted is a habitat biologist who works on land use policy and fish and wildlife conservation.
 He has worked for Indian Tribes, nonprofit organizations, as well as Oregon and Washington departments of Fish and Wildlife.
 Ted is a native Oregonian and enjoys running wild rivers, backpacking, trail running, gardening, botanizing, and destroying pavement.
 He has witnessed first-hand the devastating impacts of stormwater on downstream aquatic habitats.
 He has been instrumental in permitting projects, raingarden design, grant-writing, organizing volunteers and working with contractors.
-Ted heads up Depave’s policy working group.
 Contact Ted

 Carlos Nuñez was born and raised in Mexico and moved to Portland at age 14.
 Carlos attended Eastern Michigan University on a swimming scholarship, where he majored in business and minored in French literature.
 As he says, “Six years were enough to realize my heart lies in the Pacific Northwest!’
 Carlos works at his family’s business OCIN as a Court Interpreter, where he helps people communicate in Spanish and English.
 “I found Depave through Service Portland and I fell in love with breaking asphalt and seeing a finished product.”
 In addition to his involvement with Depave, Carlos serves as Head Coach for the Washington County Special Olympics and is a board member for Cultural Coalition of Washington County.
 Carlos is also working on starting a paddle boat rental business called “What’s up Yonder.”
+In 2019, Carlos stepped down from the board to embark on an exciting and indefinite adventure to Southeast Asia.
 Contact Carlos